St Michael's CofE Primary School

 https://educationendowmentfoundation.org.uk/evidence-summaries/teaching-learning-toolkit

-In 2019-20,we undertook training to become a Thrive school.
+The schoolis a recognised Thrive school.
 The Thrive approach focuses upon supporting children to develop curious, healthy minds and supports children who may need support to re-enage with their learning due to temporary emotional issues such as bereavement.

 https://www.thriveapproach.com/

-In 2020-21, the school took on the Oracy 21 Project initiative.
+Since 2020, the school has been part of the Oracy 21 Project initiative.
 This focuses upon developing children's verbal communication skills to succeed in everyday life.

 Voice 21 – The national oracy education charity